PopeCorn/friend_classifier/README.md

+# Packages used
+1. Pytorch + torchvision for the machine learning part of the project
+2. PIL + imghdr for image processing
+3. customtkinter for GUI (more modern than original tkinter)
+4. OS + pathlib for saving files and manipulating with directories
+5. PyInstaller for creating an executable file from app.py _- just a test to see if everything works, this was never intended to be an actually used application_

 # The Development

 16.9.2023 - Basic model built, trained on the dataset containing 51 positive and 51 negative images.

-17.9.2023 - Created a new folder of the #mýr dataset images, this time without background, got better results, the model stopped overfitting at higher epoch counts, the average accuracy was improved.
-Created a mixed dataset containing all the images in two versions, with and without background.
+17.9.2023 - After training on a dataset of images lacking backgrounds, the model stopped overfitting at higher epoch counts and the average accuracy was improved.
+Created a mixed dataset containing all the images in both versions, with and without background, and used data augmentation to enlarge the dataset.

 ![results](https://github.com/PopeCorn/myr/assets/117516270/63141241-2063-4a30-92dd-edf73ee4629e)